chris1911/rev2015-touch-me-together/README.md

 forked from [tmp demo group](https://github.com/tmp-demo/touch-me-together) to supply a Docker image.
-All credits go to: http://tmp.graphics
+All credits go to: http://tmp.graphics.
 Thx for this funny game!!!

-Original Readme follows:
+Original Readme.md follows:
 # Touch me together

 > Multiplayer rhythm game released at the [Revision 2015](http://2015.revision-party.net/) with 122 players!